A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 .
 Another argument is the rate parameter of the truncated Poisson prior (denoted as lambda

 ), which governs the prior distribution over the number of clusters.
-This parameter encodes the expected number of clusters a priori; the default value lambda = 1
+This parameter encodes the expected number of clusters we expect before seeing the data; the default value lambda = 1

-implies no prior assumption about clustering (i.e., the network has only one cluster).
+implies no clustering (i.e., the nodes in the network form one cluster).

-In the example code below, the default values for these hyperparameters are used, as well as the default settings for the remaining function arguments.
-However, it is strongly recommended that researchers carefully consider these values when conducting their own analyses.
-For more details, see, for example, Marsman et al. (2023).
-If the argument save = TRUE
+In the example code below, the default values for these hyperparameters are used, along with the default settings for the remaining prior hyperparameters of the OMRF and other function arguments.
+Nevertheless, it is strongly recommended that researchers carefully evaluate these values when conducting their analyses.
+For further details, see, for example, Marsman et al. (2023) and Sekulovski et al. (2024).

 library(bgms) # load the bgms package